Iowa's Alternate Assessments for Students with Significant Cognitive Disabilities

 |2.
 The student receives instruction on the Iowa Core Essential Elements which are aligned to the Iowa Core Standards but are of reduced breadth, depth, and complexity.||Goals and instruction listed in the IEP for this student are linked to the enrolled grade level Iowa Core Essential Elements and address knowledge and skills that are appropriate and challenging for this student.||Yes or No|

 |3.
 The student requires extensive direct individualized instruction and substantial supports to achieve measurable gains in the grade-and age-appropriate curriculum.||The student

 ||Yes or No|

-Area Education Agency Significant Disabilities Coordinators provide technical assistance and support in implementation of the Iowa Core Essential Elements and Iowa’s Alternate Assessments.
+Area Education Agency (AEA) and Urban Education Network (UEN) Significant Disabilities Coordinators provide technical assistance and support in implementation of the Iowa Core Essential Elements and Iowa’s Alternate Assessments.

 |Keystone AEA 1||Anne Faberfirstname.lastname@example.org|

 |Prairie Lakes AEA 8||Kris Taphornfirstname.lastname@example.org|